- A Chronological Presentation

 Left completely without air support, already on the

-first day, the Arab armies were doomed, and within only
+first day, the Arab armies were doomed, and within

-the Old City of Jerusalem.
+including the Old City of Jerusalem.

-1967 - UN-Resolution
+1967 - UN Resolution

 242 and the "Three Noes"

 in June 1967, the United Nations Security Council

 on November 22 the same year adopted resolution